 How much difference can 5mm make?

 DSS score for the whole ride has gone down to 0.9 for left leg and 1.0 for the right leg.
 Besides that, with this small tweak, we ware able to change the allocation of dead spots.
 Now there are more inline of the baseline we had at the beginning.
-In her case, we would need to play around the saddle high to find where she is most effective in her pedal stroke.
-In the future, this will come very handy when she starts to ride her TT bike, where DSS will have to be optimized as well as her and torso and hip angle.
+In her case, we would need to play around with the saddle height to find out where she is most effective in her pedal stroke.
+In the future, this will come in very handy when she starts to ride her TT bike, where DSS will have to be optimized as well as her and torso and hip angle.